Having the “period talk” is challenging for any parent, but especially Dads! Keep reading to find out how to have the talk and make it much easier!

 - What happens during her period

 - How to use pads or tampons

-If she can see and visualize what happens during her period, it will also help you to remind her of the lesson in the long run, when she already has her period.
+If she can see and visualize what happens during her period, it will also help you remind her of the lesson in the long run, when she already has her period.
 Explaining the cycle helps her start thinking of her period in terms of time.
-Lastly, diagrams on how to use beginner pads or tampons can also give her a picture of how she will respond when she has a period.
+Lastly, diagrams on using beginner pads or tampons can also give her a picture of how she will respond when she has a period.